shihangjs/M2TGLGO/README.md

+## Latest Update

+This update mainly improves the organization of the repository and adds files required for model evaluation.

+Specifically, the project structure has been reorganized by renaming `scripts/` to `src/` and moving `biological_database/` into the `data/` directory.
+In addition, the evaluation code has been updated, and the evaluation notebook `eval.ipynb` has been added.
+The `top50_gene` files used during evaluation are also included in this update.

+---

 ### Step 0: Patch Cropping

 > This is the **initial step** of the pipeline.
 Before nuclear segmentation, you must crop image patches around spatial transcriptomics **spot locations** from high-resolution histology images.